wireleap/client/README.md

 # Wireleap client

-[Wireleap](https://wireleap.com) is a public interest technology with the goal of enabling more access to knowledge and resources on the Internet for more people, no matter where they are.
-Our mission is to positively impact peoples lives, advance the public interest and benefit the common good.
+[Wireleap](https://wireleap.com) is a decentralized communications protocol and open-source software designed with the goal of providing unrestricted access to the internet from anywhere.

+The Wireleap client software is used to tunnel traffic through servers running Wireleap relay software.

 This repository is for the Wireleap client.